 Richard's photographic prints are available in a range of sizes and printing method.
-He uses a variety of cameras -film and digital- to create his images and in some cases builds up his images from a number of exposures.
-That is why they don't always correspond to traditional photo formats and sizes.
-So if you wish to enquire about size, availability price etc, do get in touch via the Contact page and Richard will be happy to answer your questions.
-His prints are limited to an edition of 25 for the smaller sizes 24x20 inches (50x60cm) and just 10 for the larger sizes.
+So if you wish to inquire about size, availability price etc, do get in touch via the Contact page and Richard will be happy to answer your questions.
+His prints are limited to an edition of 50 for the smaller size 20x16 inches.
+25 for the medium sizes and just 10 for the larger sizes.
 All prints are supplied unframed unless previously arranged

 Archival Pigment Prints.

 Unless otherwise stated this is the technique Richard uses to create his prints.
-A stickler for perfection, Richard uses the very latest technology and pigment ink sets to make his prints on the finest cotton rag paper.
+A stickler for perfection, Richard uses the very latest technology and pigment ink sets to make his prints on the finest museum quality archival paper.

 Platinum/ Palladium Prints.